 - Roll harness for 20L Big River Dry Bag: 20mm x 750mm

-Stretch-Loc Straps are designed to carry a water bottle without a bottle cage—something that can be done thanks to the Keeper Strap, which provides padding and grip between the bottle and the bike frame.
-This works well for daily commutes and rides on predictable surfaces where you don’t want to be carrying all your bags.
-However, when going off-road, I always recommend having a cargo cage to support gear and water bottles.
-In this case, I’d place the strap around the fork or frame to prevent the cage rattling out.
+Stretch-Loc Straps are designed to carry a water bottle without the need for a bottle cage, thanks to the Keeper Strap's padding and grip.
+They excel in daily commutes and predictable surfaces where you want to lighten your load.
+However, for off-road adventures, I recommend using cargo cages to support gear and water bottles to prevent rattling.

-- Utilize the Keeper Strap when lashing items to the down tube and handlebars—they keep the strap in place for easy gear removal and re-attachment.
+- Take advantage of the Keeper Strap when securing items to the down tube and handlebars for easy removal and reattachment .

-- Always strap around the frame if using a cage.
-This prevents the bolts rattling out and eyelets exploding out of the frame.
+- Always strap around the frame when using a cage to prevent bolts from loosening and eyelets from breaking free.

-- Add some cloth tape to your frame to protect it and your bags.
-Make sure any bolts are removed from your frame to save your bags.
+- Add cloth tape to your frame to protect it and your bags.
+Remove any frame bolts to save your bags.

-- Don't expect the 12mm straps to do the job of the 20mm straps, they are for light duties.
+- Don't expect 12mm straps to handle the same load as 20mm straps; use them for lighter duties.

-- Opt for a brighter color if you’re known for losing your gear.
+- Opt for a brighter color if you tend to misplace your gear.